amyjko/cs-accessibility-book/outline.md

 6. Reading Support
    -

 7. Alternative and Augmentative Communication
    -

 8. Eye Tracking
    -

-9. In the Operating System
+9. In operating systems

-How Operating Systems are designed to enable accessibility.
+   - OS must be designed to enable accessibility.

-# Access and Artificial Intelligence
+   - Window manager support
+   - Device driver support
+   - Application frameworks enforce accessibility requirements

+10. In programming languages
+   - Syntax assumes text editor
+   - Making structure navigable via alternative editors

+11. In software engineering
+   - Decomposition of input modality and functionality necessary for accessibility
+   - Usability supporting architectures

+12. In robotics
+   - Robots are inherently assistive devices

+13. In security and privacy
+   - Authentication often relies on biometrics, vision, etc.

+14. In vision
+   - Vision for non-visual access
+   - Vision for low-visual access

+14. In artificial intelligence
-1. People with Disabilities as Early Adopters of AI
+   - People with Disabilities as Early Adopters of AI
-2. Computer Vision for Non-Visual Access
-3. Computer Vision for Low Vision Access
-4. Predictive Typing
+   - Predictive typing
-5. Speech Recognition
+   - Speech recognition
-6.
-7. Disability, Bias, and Equity

-# Augmenting Perception and Cognition
+   - Predictive typing
+   - Disability, bias, and equity (e.g., in data sets)